This fast exchange on Facebook explains why this was published today.

 Instead of a need for WHE to litigate further every observer that has first hand documentation is afforded the opportunity to engage on sight personnel and the state director.
 This information is also used to change how CAWP is monitored and enforced on sight.

-There is a big difference between making an allegation compared to working rapidly and proving an allegation in court.
-One creates a legally sound avenue to improve policy.
+There is a big difference between making an allegation compared to working rapidly and proving an allegation in court; one creates a legally sound avenue to improve policy, the other just creates noise.

 Wild Horse Education’s field team is trained in CAWP policy and engagement.
 We are gearing up our roundup team to head into the field.